alfonsoalba/web/_posts/2019-07-07-hack-a-startup.markdown

 ![Working on the project...](/assets/images/hack-a-startup-2019/hack-a-startup-getafe-2.jpeg)

 Once the interview was over we had half an hour to decide and plan what we were going to present at the end of the day.
 I had a look at the schedule again to see how much time we had: three periods of one hour.
-We had two options: we either prepared a few slides, or did a mockup of the application using powerpoint / Marvel / a similar tool or create a simple web application which showed what we had in mind.
+We had two options: we either prepared a few slides, or did a mockup of the application using PowerPoint / Marvel / a similar tool or create a simple web application which showed what we had in mind.
 Talking to my teammate, Juan Pablo, we decided to go with the second option, even though he had not much experience developing web apps.
 I would program a rails application and he would help me with styling and searching some stuff on the internet.

 It was an intense afternoon, but we managed to create a working proof of concept of the control panel for the growers.
 You can have a look at it in [github](https://github.com/fullstackstories/hack-a-startup).
 During the last hour, Juan Pablo worked on the three minutes presentation while I was fixing some errors in the application.
 We even had time to rehearse it a few times before we all gathered together in the auditorium to present our work.